SirJonthe/jobs/README.md

 int main()
 {
 	printer root;
-	cc0::jobs::job::run(root);
+	root.run();
 	std::cout << "Program terminated" << std::endl;
 	return 0;
 }
 ```
-The `run` function comes in two variants; One taking a job class as template parameter, and one taking a string as a traditional parameter.
+The `cc0::jobs::job::run` function comes in two variants; One taking a job class as template parameter, and one taking a string as a traditional parameter.
 The parameter is used to determine what initial job should be created.
 This job should be some kind of initialization job which adds further children to itself or the root job in order to form a useful application.

 ### Accessing the job tree
 The job tree can be accessed in a variety of different ways.
 Assume we have access to a job, `j`, at an undefined location in the tree.
 Other jobs in the tree can be accessed via the following traversal techniques.